davidmalcolm/gcc-python-plugin/docs/sm.rst

    x.tainted:
       { x < y } => true=x.has_ub, false=x.has_lb

-All applicable outcomes are run, so that you can have both a Python fragment and a named state:
+All applicable outcomes are run in sequence, so that you can have both a Python fragment and a named state:

 .. code-block:: c

   /*
-     Example of both a Python outcome (to issue an error), and a transition to a named state (since we only want to warn about the first dereference)
+     Example of both a Python outcome (to issue an error), and a transition to a named state (since we only want to warn about the first such dereference)
    */
   ptr.unchecked:
     { *ptr }